Skip to content

 args Iterable

-other arguments passed to f
+Extra arguments passed to f/grad_f.

 required